-The functions of the Authority are diverse and therefore to ensure delivery of the Council's strategic objectives a framework of internal controls is required.
+The functions of the Authority are diverse and therefore to ensure delivery of the Council's strategic objectives, a framework of internal controls is required.

 The Authority has statutory obligations and therefore requires internal controls to identify, meet and monitor compliance with these obligations.
-Moreover the Council is required to conduct an annual review of the effectiveness of its system of internal control and include an statement on internal control Annual Governance Statement in the annual Statement of Accounts.
+Moreover the Council is required to conduct an annual review of the effectiveness of its system of internal control and present an Annual Governance Statement alongside the Annual Statement of Accounts.